 • Diminution of value of holiday (if you get ill whilst staying away from home)

 If you are unsure about any potential loss, speak to one of our specialist solicitors and they will advise on what evidence you will need to help recover the loss.
 If in doubt, hold on to any paperwork, receipts, emails, diaries or invoices and then provide these to our offices and we will endeavour to recover the full value of your loss.

-Subject to the Limitation Act 1980, if you have suffered personal injury as a result of food or drink related illness, you have three years to pursue a claim for compensation.
+Subject to the Limitation Act 1980, if you have suffered food poisoning, then this is classed as a form of personal injury, and you have three years to pursue a claim for compensation.
 There are exceptions, for those under 18 years old at time of the injury, in that minors have three years from their 18th birthday within which to make a personal injury claim.
 Time limits may differ if you are acting on behalf of someone with limited mental capacity, if you are acting as guardian or subject a lasting power of attorney.
 If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s personal injury experts, here.

 Why choose MG Legal for a food and drink illness compensation claim?

 MG Legal are experts in the personal injury field and our specialist solicitors deal with this type of claim every day.
 All claims accepted are handled on a No Win No Fee basis, at no financial risk to you and our success rate for obtaining compensation for our clients exceeds 99%.
 With MG Legal you are in safe hands and our down-to-earth approach to our clients is geared towards ensuring that you understand what is going on with your claim at all times and being confident that there is no firm better suited to your needs than MG Legal.